mozilla/data-docs/src/concepts/terminology.md

 ## Amplitude

-A third-party product used by several teams within Mozilla for analysis of user events.
+A third-party product formerly used by several teams within Mozilla for analysis of user events.

 ## BigQuery